- Home

 In this course students will explore a range of pressing tech policy domains and professional pathways with a focus on Artificial Intelligence systems.
 They will engage with approximately 3–4 guest speakers from industry, non-profit, government, and academia—selected for their subject matter expertise and their engagement with emerging technologies.
 Discussions will explore the nuances of technology ecosystems and the implications for society.
 Students will conduct exploratory conversations with stakeholder groups and submit a formal policy brief by the end of the quarter.

-For TEPP 461-1 students, fall quarter marks the formal launch of the capstone experience for students in the Technology, People, and Policy (MTePP) program.
+This seminar marks the formal launch of the capstone experience for students in the Technology, People, and Policy (MTePP) program.
 The course will support students as they apply concepts from the program to real-world issues.
 Through structured exploration, expert guidance, and relationship-building with partners, students will move from topic exploration to project execution.
+In the Fall quarter, students will explore a range of pressing tech policy domains and professional pathways.
+They will engage with approximately 3–4 guest speakers from industry, non-profit, government, and academia—selected not only for their subject matter expertise but also for their potential to serve as placement partners.
+Discussions will explore the nuances of emerging technology ecosystems and the implications for society.
+Students will conduct exploratory conversations with potential host sites and submit a formal capstone proposal by the end of the quarter.